munas-git/BankCampaign-Propensity/README.md

 ---

-# Final Notes: Term Deposit Propensity Modeling
+# Final Notes: Term Deposit Propensity Modelling

-This analysis focused on optimising telephonic marketing campaigns for term deposit products by leveraging a robust propensity modeling approach.
+This analysis focused on optimising telephonic marketing campaigns for term deposit products by leveraging a robust propensity modelling approach.
 The goal was to identify high-likelihood conversion targets, thereby increasing campaign efficiency and ROI for the bank which led to the discovery of the fact that `83.54%` of all conversions are captured by just the top ***40.0%*** of leads, and they are `6.01` times more likely to convert than if leads are picked at random.

 **Key Findings**

 - **Past Campaign Effectiveness**: The historical conversion rate was 11.7%, aligning with industry norms for random targeting in direct marketing.
 - **Conversion Drivers**:
-    - *Demographics*: Older clients (30–60 years), those in management roles, singles, and those with tertiary education were more likely to subscribe.
+    - *Demographics*: Older clients (30–60 years), those in management roles, married, and those with secondary education were more likely to subscribe.
     - *Financial Status*: Higher account balances correlated with higher subscription rates.
     - *Behavioral Factors*:
         - Longer call durations were strongly associated with successful conversions.
         - Fewer campaign contacts (1–3) were optimal; conversion rates dropped with excessive contact attempts.
-        - Prior contact is kind of a tricky one as very recent and not very recent at all e.g 2-3 and over 100 days ago have positive outcomes.
+        - Prior contact is kind of a tricky one, as very recent and not very recent at all, e.g 2-3 and over 100 days ago have positive outcomes.
 Positive outcomes from previous campaigns (`poutcome`) significantly boosted conversion likelihood as well.
     - *Channel and Timing*: Cellular contact outperformed telephone, and May was the most successful month for subscriptions.
     - *Credit Status*: Clients without existing loans or defaults were more receptive.

 **Modeling \& Data Handling**

-- Outliers in call duration, campaign contacts, and previous contacts were carefully excluded to prevent skewed modeling.
+- Outliers in call duration, campaign contacts, and previous contacts were carefully excluded to prevent skewed modelling.
 - Categorical variables were encoded with attention to ordinal relationships (e.g., education, month).
 - Data balancing techniques (SMOTE, undersampling) were considered to address class imbalance.
-- Initial model was trained with a `train/test/calib` set to understand performance as well as impact of calibration on score alignment.
+- The initial model was trained with a `train/test/calib` set to understand performance as well as the impact of calibration on score alignment.
-- Final model was trained on the previously mentioned `train + test` set, then calibrated using original calibrated set and sigmoid method to better reflect true conversion likelihoods.
+- The final model was trained on the previously mentioned `train + test` set, then calibrated using the original calibrated set and sigmoid method to better reflect true conversion likelihoods.

 ## Recommendations

 **1. Targeted Outreach**

-- Prioritise segments with high predicted propensity: older, single, highly educated, management-level clients, and those with higher balances.
+- Prioritise segments with high predicted propensity: older, married, highly educated, management-level clients, and those with higher balances.
 - Focus on clients with no credit defaults or active loans.

 **2. Optimise Campaign Strategy**

 - Limit contact attempts to a maximum of 3 per client to avoid diminishing returns and potential customer fatigue.
 - Schedule campaigns to peak in May or other high-performing months identified in the analysis.
-- Favor cellular over telephone outreach for higher engagement.
+- Favour cellular over telephone outreach for higher engagement.

 **3. Personalise Messaging**